COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 ## Data & Methods

 This research has been performed using data from anonymized users who have opted-in to provide access to their location data anonymously, through a GDPR-compliant framework.
 The single users were not identifiable at any research steps.
-The residential areas were inferred at an aggregated county level.
+The residential areas were inferred at an aggregated local authority level.
 The analysis has been performed on a sample 250K users across the UK.
 We performed the radius of gyration analysis using the definition of (<a href="https://doi.org/10.1038/nature06958">Gonzalez, M. et al Nature 2008</a>).
 Moreover, each mobility value of a given region is the median value of the distribution of the radius of gyration of the users within a temporal window over the following 8 days.

 ## Team